Switch to ADA Accessible Theme

 Florida Property Insurance Law: Recovery of Attorneys’ Fees

 Under Florida Statute § 627.428, policyholders may be entitled to recover attorneys’ fees if they have a valid claim against their insurance provider.
-More specifically, the statute states that when policyholders obtain a successful court judgment against their insurance company, they are entitled to reasonable compensation to make up for the amount that it cost them to get the judgment.
+More specifically, the statute states that when policyholders obtain a successful court judgement against their insurance company, they are entitled to reasonable compensation to make up for the amount that it cost them to get the judgment.
 This is part of being made ‘whole’.
 In Florida, property insurance companies cannot hide behind the fact that pursuing a claim would be too expensive.
 If you win your case, the insurer will be held responsible for your legal costs.

 Understanding Attorneys’ Fees Through an Example